OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

     	    name="expCov",
     	)

-The following sections will describe OpenMx examples in detail, first in path specification and second in matrix specification.
-Insofar as relevant, we will also present detailed code when using covariance matrices versus raw data input.
-So far, we have implemented examples of regression analysis, factor analysis, time series analysis, multiple group analysis, twin analysis and definition variable analysis.
-We intend to add examples as they are implemented in OpenMx.
+The following sections describe OpenMx examples in detail beginning with regression, factor analysis, time series analysis, multiple group models, including twin models, and analysis using definition variables.
+Again each is presented in both path and matrix styles and where relevant, contrasting data from covariance matrices versus raw data input are also illustrated.
+Additional examples will be added as they are implemented in OpenMx.